-• Adopting a law that regulates cannabis like alcohol would not be a violation of the Federal Drug Free Workplace Act.
+• Adopting a law that regulates cannabis like alcohol is not a violation of the Federal Drug Free Workplace Act.
 The FDFW Act simply requires employers to have a drug policy and to have penalties for violations of that policy.
+It does not require employers to prohibit the use of cannabis outside of the workplace.